davidfung/glox/README.md

   - type -> type_
   - string() -> str()

-## Objects
+## ObjString

-clox ObjString translated to Go regular string.
+  clox ObjString translated to Go regular string, because there is no need to keep any housekeeping info for the string.

 ## End